ae9is/anything/packages/api/README.md

     (ref: https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html)

-6. Note that dummy AWS credentials don't currently work with the serverless better credentials plugin, which is used to be able to integrate Serverless Framework and AWS SSO.
+6. Note that dummy AWS credentials don't currently work with the serverless better credentials plugin, which is used to be able to integrate Serverless Framework and AWS SSO (IAM Identity Center).

     You can test out using a dummy profile yourself: